 Dawn squealed, "Ohmygod" and rushed down after Spike.

-Xander was sprawled on the ground, wincing in pain, with Anya at his side.
-Willow was lying atop a dumpster, still reeling from the vicious slap that Razor, the demon bikers' leader, had delivered.
+Xander was sprawled on the ground, wincing in pain, Anya at his side.
+Willow was laying atop a dumpster, still reeling from the vicious slap that Razor, the demon bikers' leader, had delivered.
 Tara, her face a mixture of fury at Razor and concern for Willow, stood protectively in front of her lover.

 Razor, along with several members of his biker gang, stood facing the disarrayed Scoobies.